Skip to main content

 Below are listed some of the key elements that help to support and sustain the important relationship.

-In accordance with our contract with NHS England, every patient is allocated a named GP.
 All patients including children at The Marshside Surgery have been allocated a named, accountable GP this is Dr Robert Caudwell.

 Your named GP will have overall responsibility for the coordination of all appropriate services, care and support that our surgery provides you.
 It does not prevent you from seeing any GP or ANP in the practice as you currently do.